damemay/ncw-http-client/README.md

 # ncw-http-client
 Not (A) Curl Wrapper HTTP Client for C++17

-Yet another HTTP Client implementation of mine with interface resembling Python Requests.
+Yet another HTTP Client implementation of mine with interface taking after Python Requests.

 ## Sample